 A late fee of $50 is payable for each late payment.

 Because this is a credit contract, the interest is excluded from the upfront price payable when assessing whether the contract falls within the transaction value threshold.

-The late fee would also not form part of the upfront price payable as this is a contingent fee payable only in the event of late repayment.
+The late fee also does not form part of the upfront price payable as this is a contingent fee payable only in the event of late repayment.

-This means that only the $950,000 principal amount would be used for the threshold test and, therefore, the unfair contract term protections would apply.
+This means that only the $950,000 principal amount is used for the threshold test and, therefore, protections apply.

-Only a court can determine whether a contract term is unfair.
-In deciding whether a term is unfair, a court must consider the extent to which the term is transparent, as well as the contract as a whole.
-The court may also consider other matters.
+Only a court can determine whether a contract term is 'unfair'.
+When deciding whether a term is unfair, a court must consider the 'contract as a whole' and whether the term is 'transparent'.

 Meaning of 'unfair'

 A term in a standard form small business contract is 'unfair' if: